 Development of Argyle was a two-stage process.
 Alluvial diamond mining took place between 1983 and 1985, when the AK1 pipe came into production.
 Since then, this has been the principal source of ore, supported by lesser amounts of alluvial material.

-Argyle's processing plant uses a crushing, screening, heavy-medium separation (HMS) and X-ray sorter diamond recovery flowsheet.
+Argyle’s processing plant used a crushing, screening, heavy-medium separation (HMS) and X-ray sorter diamond recovery flowsheet.
 3mm ore forms the feed for the heavy-medium separation circuit while -1mm material is rejected to the plant tailings.

 Two-stage heavy medium cyclones with a specific gravity of 3.0 form the heart of the separation process, with material denser than the cut point forming the diamond-bearing concentrate.